Academics

 The UCMC Clerkship Site

-One week will be spent in the Outpatient Clinics, where students will work one-on-one with attending physicians in the general adult neurology subspecialty clinics.
-The goal of this week is to become familiar with common and unusual neurological problems by observing numerous patients in specialty clinics in areas including multiple sclerosis, neuro-oncology, sleep disorders, epilepsy, stroke, movement disorders, and diseases of the peripheral nervous system.
+One week will be spent in the Outpatient Clinics, where students will work one-on-one with attending physicians in the general adult/pediatric neurology subspecialty clinics.
+The goal of this week is to become familiar with common and unusual neurological problems by observing numerous patients in specialty clinics in areas including multiple sclerosis, neuro-oncology, sleep disorders, epilepsy, stroke, sleep, movement disorders, and diseases of the peripheral nervous system.
 This week will also afford opportunities to observe and assist in performing a lumbar puncture, to observe electroencephalography, and to observe an EMG.

 The Northshore University HealthSystem Clerkship Site